adioshun/gitBook_DeepDrive/paper2015-deeppano.md

 ![](https://i.imgur.com/UUM0hjq.png)
 ```
 [Fig. 2.
 Panoramic view construction]
-- (a) Illustration of the panoramic view construction process. , and are respectively the grid point, the
+- (a) Illustration of the panoramic view construction process.
-corresponding point on the axis and the value assigned to that grid point;
+	- p ,q and d are respectively the grid point,
-(b) 3-D shapes and their corresponding panoramic views (with some padding
+	- the corresponding point on the axis and the value assigned to that grid point;
-as describe in Section II-B).
+- (b) 3-D shapes and their corresponding panoramic views (with some padding)

 ```

 We discretize
 the lateral surface of the cylinder by a dense grid of points, represented